mariaciceri/takecare_inventory/README.md

 ## Testing

-+ Multiple tests were conducted to verify that the page functions correctly and is fully responsive.
++ Multiple tests were conducted to verify that the app functions correctly and is fully responsive.
 For a detailed overview of all tests, refer to [TESTING.md](TESTING.md)

 ## Credits